siamakn/temp-nomad-onboarding-workshop/docs/Module3/5_ELN_using_built-in_schema/M3_2_3_substance_entities.md

 ![Alt text](../images/lab_images/substances.png)

-> For general steps on how to create records in NOMAD using the built-in ELN schema, please see the [Getting Started](M3_2_0_getting_started.md) page.
-Once you have reached step 8, select *Substance ELN* from the drop down menu, enter a name for your record, and click Create.
+> For general steps on how to create an entry in NOMAD using the built-in ELN schema, see the section [Entries in NOMAD](M3_2_1_creating_entries_built-in_schema.md).
+When you reach the step 8, select *Substance ELN* from the drop down menu, enter a name for your record, and click Create.

 ![Creating an entry in NOMAD for a substance entity and naming it P3HT_powder](../images/built-in_schema/substance/P3H_powder.png)

 After clicking the **Create** button, NOMAD will automatically perform the following tasks:

 1. NOMAD creates a file for the entry, using the format *.archive.json*.
 2. The entry file is stored in the main upload directory.
 3. NOMAD will open the entry, switch to the *data* tab, and open the *data* sub-sections page.